floooh/sokol-samples/README.md

 ## What's New:

+- **30-Apr-2020**: New sokol\_gfx.h WebGPU backend samples, and updated all other samples for the breaking changes in sokol\_gfx.h initialization, see the [Updates](https://github.com/floooh/sokol#updates) section in the sokol\_gfx.h README for details!

 - **22-Jan-2020**: New sample to demonstrate how to render from inside a Dear ImGui user draw callback: [imgui-usercallback-sapp](https://floooh.github.io/sokol-html5/imgui-usercallback-sapp.html)

 - **26-Aug-2019**: New sample: [fontstash-sapp](https://floooh.github.io/sokol-html5/fontstash-sapp.html)